Name: Raja Rampersaud

 The seemingly infinite dimensions and diversity of health care is what keeps me passionate about contributing, even in small ways, to the betterment of others and hopefully in turn myself – I believe it provides a lot of good karma.

-My role here at UHN is a staff spine-surgeon in the Division of Orthopedic surgery – a role I have had since 1999.
+My role here at UHN is a staff spine-surgeon in the Division of Orthopedic Surgery – a role I have had since 1999.
 My practice focuses on minimally invasive spine surgery for degenerative conditions and at times maximally invasive (20+ hour) surgical marathons to remove and cure rare cancers that directly affect the spine.

 The thing I love the most about my job is the bonus of becoming an orthopedic surgeon supercharging my love of building “stuff” to another level.
 What’s even better is that I can do it with amazing and diverse teammates that I learn from every day.